tyleretters/nor.the-rn.info/_posts/2022-04-23-cci-update.md

 CCI is an [open source](https://github.com/northern-information/cci) game for the [monome norns](https://monome.org) sound computer in which players lead the CC Incarnadine and her crew of climate-punks, nautical drones, and GMO algae on a mission to heal the desiccated coral reefs.

 We open the update with a canonical short story written by Coral Carrier Incarnadine contributor, [@pleco](https://llllllll.co/u/pleco).
 Afterwards, I'll share what I've been up to for the last several months.
-We close with a fine art sale.

 ## Obibe’s Descent